El-Draco/Semantic-Segmentation-of-Glands/README.md

 - SwinUNetR
 - UNetR
 - SegFormer
+- Mask2Former

-The best performing model was the classic UNet architecture with the follwing metrics:
+The best performing model was the classic UNet architecture with the following metrics:

 - Avg F1-score: 92.6%
 - AVG DICE Coeff.: 92.6%